The Giant Mechanical Man

-The Giant Mechanical Man is an American dramedy film written and directed by Lee Kirk.
+The Giant Mechanical Man is an American romantic comedy film written and directed by Lee Kirk.
 It debuted at the 2012 Tribeca Film Festival and was distributed by Tribeca Films.

 Plot

-Janice (Jenna Fischer) is a woman in her 30s who has yet to learn how to navigate adulthood.
-Tim (Chris Messina), a devoted street artist, finds that being a silver-painted street performer doesn't pay the bills.
+Janice is a woman in her 30s who has yet to learn how to navigate adulthood.
+Tim, a devoted street artist, finds that being a silver-painted street performer doesn't pay the bills.
 His chosen career leads his girlfriend to break up with him.
-Janice is evicted from her apartment and forced to move in with her overbearing sister, Jill (Malin Åkerman).
-Janice receives pressure to date an egotistical self-help guru called Doug (Topher Grace).
-However, she meets Tim when they both end up working at the zoo.
+Janice is evicted from her apartment and forced to move in with her overbearing sister, Jill.
+Janice receives pressure to date an egotistical self-help guru called Doug.
+She meets Tim when they both end up working at the zoo.

 As Janice and Tim begin working together at the zoo, they slowly develop a lighthearted connection that evolves into a quality friendship.
 After bumping into each other by coincidence a couple of times away from work, they eventually agree to go out on a date.
 The date goes exceedingly well and they end up sleeping together, then go on to develop a great connection via conversation afterward.

 Janice's sister, Jill, then tries to create a relationship between Janice and Doug.
 Janice has no interest but ends up on a semi-forced date with Doug.
 Janice walks by Tim while he's in his Mechanical Man costume and does not realize it is him.
 As they turn the corner out of Tim's line of sight, Doug has his arm around her and finds this the opportune moment to go in for a kiss.
 Janice declines his advances, but Tim, unfortunately, does not see her do that.
 Tim is very hurt and cuts off contact with Janice, which is confusing to her since she has no idea that he saw her with Doug.

 As she leaves a movie theater, where Tim was supposed to join her and meet Jill, she sees the Giant Mechanical Man again and takes the opportunity to confess her situation to him.
 As she continues talking, he reveals himself to be Tim, and they clasp hands as they face each other and smile.

-Credits roll, and short scenes appear hinting at a happy relationship unfolding over an indeterminate period of time.